smart-data-models/dataModel.OPCUA/WoodworkingMachine/README.md

 ## Description

-WoodWorkingMachine is a machine that is intended to process wood.
+WoodworkingMachine is a machine that is intended to process wood.
 ### Specification

 Link to the [interactive specification](https://swagger.lab.fiware.org/?url=https://smart-data-models.github.io/dataModel.OPCUA/WoodworkingMachine/swagger.yaml)